UMAprotocol/protocol/documentation/tutorials/customizing-tokens-via-cli.md

 ## Financial engineering note

-The financial engineering of this token is _complicated_:

 * Every token facility has a Collateralization Ratio parameter, which you can set.

 * If the price of BTC/USD is $10,000, the token facility will require that at least (10,000 * Collateralization Ratio)